nosuggest/Frcwp/README.md

 # Release
 - V0.0.2 : increase some function.
 - V0.0.3 : increase the method at small data.
-- V0.0.4 : rename the package
+- V0.0.4 : new a single project

 # TO-DO
 - feature scanning